tahiyar7/Excel-Analytics/README.md

 UPPER(text)
-text: The text you want to convert to uppercase.
+text: The text you want to convert to uppercase.<br />
 LOWER: Converts text to lowercase.